kth-step/sw-spi-cam-model/new_model/readme.md

 - `SPI_schedulerScript.sml`: indicates SPI hardware internal excution steps.
 - `SPI_modelScript.sml`: shows the SPI hardware model's interface with CPU(issues read/write request to SPI) and its internal operations(according to the scheduler).

-So far, the read/write_SPIregs are the interface for the controller and driver interactions.
-The driver's content would be how to issue the read and write requests to the controller, the controller only concerns how to update regs and error flag according to requests.

-The next step I plan to re-define rx, tx and xfer processes belong to the driver following `driver_initScript.sml`'s way.
+The next step I plan to define the SPI slave in the environment and prove basic properties.

 ### Problem